Sylig/Sylig/README.md

 SQL <br>

-- 🔭 I’m currently working on a personal photography website.
+- 🔭 I’m currently working on different projects and a personal photography website.

 ## 📫 How to reach me
 Email address: Simonaligorio@icloud.com